 Ten Benefits of Shopping at a Farmer’s Market

-Indulging in products from various parts of the globe is what I enjoy most about shopping at the farmer's market.
+Indulging in products from various parts of the globe is what I enjoy most about shopping at the farmer’s market.
 My go-to items include plantains, whole pineapples, fresh buffalo wings, whole red snapper, and mangoes.
-In metro-Atlanta, the Dekalb Farmer's Market doubles as a tourist attraction and one of the largest indoor farmer's markets in Georgia.… Continue reading Ten Benefits of Shopping at a Farmer’s Market
+In metro-Atlanta, the Dekalb Farmer’s Market doubles as a tourist attraction and one of the largest indoor farmer’s markets in Georgia.
+Farmer’s markets sell locally grown produce, meats and the like.
+Consumers save money when patronizing farmer’s markets because there are minimal packaging and freight fees...

 Howdy, Houston!